Balloon Sinuplasty at Advanced Specialty Care in Connecticut

 The inferior turbinates act as baffles to air flow, swelling and constricting to regulate and filter airflow between both nostrils.
 Some people have natively large turbinate bones which restrict airflow.
 In others suffering with nasal allergy or irritability the lining tissue can enlarge further restricting air flow.
 Enlarged turbinates can also cause sinus pain by pressing on neighboring structures.

-Turbinate Reduction can improve your nasal breathing!!
+Turbinate Reduction, or Turbinectomy/Turbinoplasty, can improve your nasal breathing.
 By carefully removing some of the bone and/or thickened tissue underneath the surface mucosa the nasal breathing passage can be enlarged and patients breathe more freely.

 Recent advancements have made this procedure available in our surgeon’s office under local anesthesia.
 All of the work is done through the nostrils painlessly without any external incisions.
 Recovery is relatively prompt with fairly predictable results.